Transferring Bees From Nuc To Hive

 When To Transfer A Nuc To A New Hive?

 You can transfer your bees from the nuc to the hive in a sunny and warm day.
-You must wait for a few days after having the nuc.
+You may wait for a few days after having the nuc.
 Usually, bees are moved from a nuc to a hive within 7 to 14 days.

 If you are making the nuc by yourself, then you should transfer your bees from the nuc to the hive within 10 to 20 days.